How to Become a Television Executive

 Become an Assistant: One of the fastest ways into the executive realm is to start as an assistant to an existing TV executive.
 This will not only expose you to the parameters of the job itself, but you will also meet and come in direct contact with the managers, agents, writers, directors and producers that you will be working with should you get promoted.

 One of the most important things to remember if you take a job as an assistant is to make it known to your boss that you have every intention of learning on the job.
 Most executives (who don't feel threatened) will be happy to have you learn while you work.
 After all, many of them moved up the ladder the exact same way.
-And a smart executive knows that the more their assistant knows, the more autonomous and effective they can be for them.
+A smart executive knows that the more their assistant knows, the more autonomous and effective they can be for them.

 Read every script that comes in, watch every set of dailies, learn the names of the players and you'll find that you suddenly become "executive" material.
 And when it comes time to fill that next open slot, your boss might just take you seriously as a potential candidate.